DustinScharf/linopt/README.md

 1. Download [linopt](TODO "Download linopt")
 2. Extract linopt to a folder / directory of your choice
-3. Open a terminal / cmd inside linopt was exacted to
+3. Open a terminal / cmd inside the folder / directory linopt was exacted to
 4. Type ``pip install -r requirements.txt``
    1. If this fails, you need to install the packages listed in ``requirements.txt`` manually
 5. Type ``python linopt.py version`` to test if the installation was successfull